 James Fetter joined Brown Goldstein & Levy as a Disability Rights Fellow in September 2018.
 His practice focuses on disability rights and other civil litigation.

 Prior to attending law school, James was selected for the University of Notre Dame’s Jack Miller Postdoctoral Fellow Tocqueville Program in Religion and American Public Life, where he conducted independent research resulting in a peer-reviewed publication in a top journal.
-Also, James was an instructor of Constitutional Political Theory at the University of Notre Dame and an adjunct professor teaching American Political Thought at the Indiana University.
+James was an instructor of Constitutional Political Theory at the University of Notre Dame and an adjunct professor teaching American Political Thought at Indiana University.

 - Ohio State University Moritz College of Law, J.D., magna cum laude, Order of the Coif, 2018

 - Emory University, B.A., with highest honors, 2005